GiuMangiaracina/Thesis/README.md

 - for Windows users: execute 'start_win.cmd'and wait until its completion;
 - for Linux users, once logged as root user:
-1. execute 'permission.sh' (needed to obtain the permissions to excute the files within the containers);
+1. execute the file 'permission.sh' (needed to obtain the permissions to excute the files within the containers);
-2. execute 'start.sh'and wait until its completion.
+2. click on the file 'start.sh'and wait until its completion.

 After this initialization, the [Spark History Servers][history server] of the three applications, which show the properties of the computations, are accessible at the following addresses:
 - 'http://127.0.0.1:18080' (Spark1);